 Bookmarks & Pinned Tabs

 In Phi the sidebar is your workspace, and bookmarks and pinned tabs are the two ways you keep the pages that matter.
-This chapter goes deeper than Layouts & Navigation on how they behave — starting with the thing that surprises many people moving from traditional browsers: in Phi, a bookmark opens in place as a tab.
+This chapter goes deeper than Layouts & Navigation on how they behave, starting with the thing that surprises many people moving from traditional browsers: in Phi, a bookmark opens in place as a tab.

 Bookmarks that open in place

 In a traditional browser a bookmark is a dead link: clicking it always spawns a fresh tab, and you end up with duplicates of the same page.
 Phi treats a bookmark as a living entry instead.
-Click one and it opens in place — that same sidebar entry becomes its live tab.
+Click one and it opens in place, so that same sidebar entry becomes its live tab.
 Close the page and the bookmark stays exactly where it was, ready to open again.
 If the bookmark is already open, clicking it just activates that tab rather than making a second copy.

 Making and organizing bookmarks